Dominskyi93/car_service/README.md

 In response to the request, you will receive a token that you will need to use for authorization.

 * Authorization
-To authorize, make a POST request to the following endpoint: `/login` Where login is the endpoint that handles authorization requests.
+To authorize, make a POST request to the following endpoint: POST `/login` Where login is the endpoint that handles authorization requests.
 The request body should contain the following fields:

   * `login`: user's login address
   * `password`: password for logging into the system In response to the request, you will receive a token that you will need to use to access protected resources.
-Also we can perform a logout (`/logout`).
+Also we can perform a logout (GET `/logout`).

 # Used technologies:
 * JDK 1.8 version